The latest early Prime Day deals: $45 Echo Show 5, $25 Blink security cam and more

 However, you get a free Blink cloud-storage trial through the end of 2020, and the forthcoming Blink Sync Module 2 will afford you subscription-free local storage for just $35.

 Another great option: Get the Blink Mini bundled with an Echo Show 5 for just $50.
 These two have a combined retail value of $125!
-Read the Blink Mini review.
+Read our Blink Mini review.

 This appears to be a 2020 version of the Toshiba Fire TV Edition that David Katzmaier reviewed last year.
 It's hard to tell exactly what's different here, but the verdict then was "great prices, great voice features, great Fire TV app selection."
 The picture quality, however, didn't measure up to similar Roku TVs -- and Katzmaier noted his preference for the latter's interface, a sentiment I share.